david-dobor/ipc/README.md

 The Reduce job then takes the output of the mappers and combines them to produce a smaller output of its own.
 This output is also a set of key/value pairs.
 An example of this is the third part of the project where 4 mappers processed a quarter of a large text file.
-Each mapper output the words found in its chunk of the text, together with the frequencies with which these word occurred.
+Each mapper outputs the words found in its chunk of the text, together with the frequencies with which these word occurred.
 The reducer then combined these results to produce the frequencies of unique words in the original text file.